powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 **onConstraint**.
 This link is created with a `AssessedElementWithRemedialAction` object that bounds together the assessed element and the contingency.

-The type of onConstraint usage rule depends on the type of the CNEC the remedial action is bounded to:

-- if it is a FlowCNEC, the usage rule is **onFlowConstraint**
-- if it is an AngleCNEC, the usage rule is **onAngleConstraint**
-- if it is a VoltageCNEC, the usage rule is **onVoltageConstraint**

 ```xml
 <!-- AE Profile -->
 <rdf:RDF>